dmcg/minutest/README.md

     @TestFactory fun `immutable fixture`() = context<List<String>> {
         fixture { emptyList() }

-        // testF allows you to return the fixture test_("add an item and return the fixture") {
+        // test_ allows you to return the fixture test_("add an item and return the fixture") {
             val newList = this + "item"
             assertEquals("item", newList.first())